pdidev/pdi/pdi/CONTRIBUTING.md

 ## C coding conventions

-These conventions only apply to the C part of PDI (the C public application API)
+These conventions only apply to the C part of PDI (the C public application API).

+PDI C public application API is C 17.
+Features from more recent versions of C are not allowed.

 Naming:
 * all public elements (symbol, type, macro, ...) *must* start with the `PDI_`